J. Narayana Rao

 serves on the Board of World BEYOND War and is a UN NGO Representative of the Nuclear Age Peace Foundation.
 She is on the Board of the Global Network Against Weapons and Nuclear Power in Space, the Global Council of Abolition 2000, and the Advisory Board of Nuclear Ban-US, supporting the mission of the International Campaign to Abolish Nuclear Weapons which won the 2017 Nobel Peace Prize for its work in realizing the successful UN negotiations for a Treaty for the Prohibition of Nuclear Weapons.
 She began her long quest for peace on earth as a suburban housewife, when she organized Eugene McCarthy’s presidential challenge to Johnson’s illegal war in Vietnam in her local community.
 As a member of the Lawyers Alliance for Nuclear Arms Control she travelled to Russia and China on numerous delegations engaged in ending the arms race and banning the bomb.
 She is a member of the NYC Bar Association and served on the People’s Climate Committee-NYC, working for 100% Green Energy by 2030 .
 She has written numerous articles and op-eds, with frequent appearances on local and national media. – firstname.lastname@example.org

 is the Convener of the GN board of directors.
 He is a retired university engineering professor who switched to Peace and Conflict Studies.
-He was also co-founder and Director of the Praxis Centre (for the study of Information and Technology for Peace, Conflict Resolution and Human Rights) at Leeds Beckett (previously Leeds Metropolitan) University.
+He was also co-founder and Director of the Praxis Centre (for the study of Information and Technology for Peace, Conflict Resolution and Human Rights) at Leeds Beckett University.
 He retired from there in 2012 to focus on peace campaigning.
 He is also the webmaster of the GN¹s website and at the 2001 GN international membership conference in Leeds, England, Dave was presented with the “Web Master of Space Award”.
-He is currently chair of the Campaign for Nuclear Disarmament (CND) in the UK, chair of the Yorkshire Region CND, a Vice-President of the International Peace Bureau and a patron of the UK group Scientists for Global Responsibility – firstname.lastname@example.org
+He was until recently chair of the Campaign for Nuclear Disarmament (CND) in the UK and a Vice-President of the International Peace Bureau, is now chair of the Yorkshire Region CND and a patron of the UK group Scientists for Global Responsibility – email@example.com

 has worked for 26 years to educate the public about the medical hazards of the nuclear age.
 In 1980, she resigned as instructor in pediatrics at Harvard Medical School to work full time on the prevention of nuclear war.
 She co-founded the Physicians for Social Responsibility and recently founded the Nuclear Policy Research Institute to create a public education campaign about the dangers of nuclear policies.
 Helen¹s latest book is called The New Nuclear Danger: George W. Bush¹s Military-Industrial Complex – HCaldic@bigpond.com

-is an artist/art teacher.
-Since 2000 she has worked on the topic of Di.Vi.Sion, a word play from the word, division in which she noticed the linguistic relationship between seeing and geopolitics, obsessed by the cause of the division of Korea.
+is peace activist and one of the key organizers within the Jeju naval base resistance.
+She works tirelessly to demilitarize Jeju.
 She translated two Global Network videos, ‘Arsenal of Hypocrisy’ and ‘A Space 4 Peace,’ into Korean.
 Sung-Hee was a member of the Korean organizing committee that hosted the GN’s 17th annual space organizing conference in Seoul, Korea in April 2009.
-Sung-Hee was a recipient of the GN’s Peace in Space award in 2009 – email@example.com
+Sung-Hee was a recipient of the GN’s Peace in Space award in 2009 – firstname.lastname@example.org

 is the Director of the Toda Peace Institute and former Foundation Chair of Peace and Conflict Studies of the New Zealand Centre for Peace and Conflict Studies at the University of Otago, Dunedin New Zealand.